-- each DFA (and NFA) can be reduced to an equivalent DFA with minimal number of states - based on "state-pair equivalence test" - can be used to test the equivalence of DFAs/NFAs
+- each DFA (and NFA) can be reduced to an equivalent DFA with minimal number of states - based on "state-pair equivalence test" - start from two groups: final vs. non-final, and divide... - can be used to test the equivalence of DFAs/NFAs